QVPR/VPRTempo/README.md

 To simplify first usage, we have set the defaults in `VPRTempo.py` to train and test on a small subset of Nordland data.
 We recommend [downloading Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) and using the `./src/nordland.py` script to unzip and organize the images into the correct file and naming structure.

 ### Custom datasets
-In general, data should be organised in the `./dataset` folder in the following way in order to train the network on multiple traversals of the same location.
+For convenience, all data should be organised in the `./dataset` folder in the following way in order to train the network on multiple traversals of the same location.

 ```
 --dataset
-  |--training
-  |  |--traversal_1
+  |--traversal_1
-  |  |--traversal_2
+  |--traversal_2
-  |
-  |--testing
+  |-- ...
-  |  |--test_traversal
+  |--test_traversal
 ```
-If you wish to specify a different directory where data is stored, modify the `--data_dir` default argument in `main.py`.
-Similarly, if you wish to train/query different traversals modify `--database_dirs` and `--query_dir` in `main.py` accordingly.
+Running `nordland.py` script will automatically do this for you.
 ## Usage
-Both the training and testing is handled by the `VPRTempo.py` script.
-Initial installs do not contain any pre-defined networks and will need to be trained prior to use.
+Running VPRTempo and VPRTempoQuant is handlded by `main.py`, which can be operated either through the command terminal or directly running the script.
+See below for more details.
 ### Pre-requisites
-* Training and testing data is organized as above (see **Datasets** on how to set up the Nordland or custom datasets)
+* Training and testing data is organized as above (see **Datasets** on how to set up the Nordland dataset)
-* The VPRTempo `conda` environment has been activated
+* The VPRTempo dependencies have been installed and/or the conda environment has been activated

-Once these two things have been setup, run `VPRTempo.py` to train and test your first network with the default settings.
+### Pre-trained model

 ## Issues, bugs, and feature requests
 If you encounter problems whilst running the code or if you have a suggestion for a feature or improvement, please report it as an [issue](https://github.com/QVPR/VPRTempo/issues).